 When you engage in aerobic exercise, you won’t only breathe better, you’ll feel relieved.
 Perhaps aerobic exercise will leave you feeling like you can’t move at first, but as you practice you’ll stop feeling so tired all the time because your stamina will significantly increase.

 The endorphins aerobic exercise activates are calming hormones that tend to improve people’s mood.
 If you often feel grumpy, give exercise a try.
-Chances are, over time, you’ll feel happier and less stressed.
+Chances are you’ll feel happier and less stressed over time.

 Staying consistent with aerobic exercise is a great way to keep yourself healthy and away from the urgent care clinic, but only if you do it right.
 Before you start exercising — or making changes to your current exercise regime — stop by your primary care doctor for a checkup and get recommendations on what you can and cannot do.